open-austin/atmosphere-license/about.md

 ### Why is there no provision for relicensing under "any later version" of the Atmosphere License?

-An "any later version" clause is only effective when a license is supported by a trusted organization with a clear vision for the future of the license.
+An "any later version" clause is only useful when a license is supported by a trusted organization with a clear vision for the future of the license.
 The Atmosphere License is in such an early stage that it could take a very different direction in the future.
 It wouldn't be fair to automatically subject licensors to unpredictable future changes to the license.

 ### Is the Atmosphere License ready to be used to license important software?